brutalzinn/excel-data-helper/README.md

+# excel-data-helper"

-# Excel Helper.
-This is helpfull to handle metrics with CSV.
+## This is helpfull to handle metrics with CSV.

+# Context

+You have a Excel with documents and you need to do a api request to handle the data.
+The api responds with the new data and i need to save this as csv.

+# How to solve without Excel patterns
-## Objetive: Read a input test.csv, request a api about a especify column, read data from api response and write as test_out.csv"# excel-data-helper"
+ Read a input test.csv, request a api about a especify column, read data from api response and write as test_out.csv"

 The api-test has default port to 3001.
 Soo, you need to configure you postman like this:

 ![Postman print](/docs//imgs/postman_view.png "postman print")

-# Context

-You have a Excel with documents and you need to do a api request to handle the data.
-The api responds with the new data and i need to save this as csv.
 # Setup

 1. Create a enviroment to install pip packages.